liorkasti/tours-app/README.md

 # Guess The Word Game
 ## Description
-A react app using ES6 Hooks, Redux and random-words API
+A react app using ES6 Hooks and Redux
 ## 🚀 Quick start

 1.